u-adrian/PraktikumNN/README.md

 <img src="images/TransposedResidualLayers.jpeg">

- Again, we use four layers with each one or alternatively two blocks per layer.
+ Again, we use three layers with each one or alternatively two blocks per layer.
 Combined with a gate and a decoder, this constructs the generator.
 #### Depth 1
 <img src="images/ResidualGenerator.jpeg">